Going off road? Follow these 7 tips for ATV safety

 According to statistics from ATVSafety.gov, a service of the U.S. Consumer Product Safety Commission (CPSC), Kentucky is one of the top five states in the nation for average ATV fatalities.
-During the CPSC’s most recent reporting period, 2014-2016, Kentucky saw 72 ATV-related deaths.
-Only West Virginia (80) reported more ATV-related fatalities during this timeframe.
+In 2021, there were 104 deaths reported in the state in relation to ATV incidents.

 Kentucky Farm Bureau Insurance offers the following tips to help keep ATV riders safe across the Bluegrass State: